Shadow of a person with glasses and a beard on a wall with a window casting sunlight.

 Instead, we'll work with your nervous system and emotions first, because when you're constantly in fight-or-flight mode, all the podcasts and planning in the world won’t help.
 I help my clients do this through self-compassion practices , AEDP (Accelerated Experiential Dynamic Psychotherapy), and IPNB (Interpersonal Neurobiology).

 It’s Saturday morning.
 The kids are with your ex.
-You used to dread these mornings—the silence, the scrolling, the overwhelming loneliness.
+You used to dread these mornings: the silence, the scrolling, the overwhelming loneliness.
 Now you text your friend and say "Coffee in 20?" without the spiral of "they're probably sick of me."
 She says yes.
 You meet her and when she asks how you're doing, you tell her the truth instead of defaulting to "fine."
 On the drive home, you realize you didn't think about your ex once.

 Your 8-year-old asks why their other parent doesn’t live here anymore.
 Six months ago, you would've frozen, then either dismissed them (“That's adult stuff”) or said too much and watched them carry your pain.
 Now you pause.
 You sit down next to them.
-You say something honest but age-appropriate: "Sometimes people who love each other realize they're better apart.
-But we both still love you so much."
+You say something honest but age-appropriate: “Sometimes people who care about each other realize they’re better apart.
+But we both still love you so much.”
 They nod and go back to their Legos.
-You didn't overshare.
-You didn't shut them out.
+You didn’t overshare.
+You didn’t shut them out.
 You stayed.

 You’re in a meeting at work and your boss asks for your input.
 Before, your mind would've been halfway across town calculating carpool logistics.
 Now you're actually present.
 You have thoughts.
 You contribute.
 After the meeting, a colleague mentions that you seem more "back"—and you realize it's true.
 You remember why you're good at your job.
 That competence feels good again.